ForgeRock/forgeops/helm/gatling-benchmark/README.md

 ### Gatling benchmark image

-You can either get gatling benchmark image from bintray forgerock repository or build it by yourself.
+You can either get gatling benchmark image from GCR forgerock repository or build it by yourself.
 Docker image dockerfile can be found in `forgeops/docker/gatling`.
 To add custom benchmarks, you need to add them to `forgeops/docker/gatling/simulations` folder.